 All bats must have an ASA approved logo stamped on the shaft of the bat “by the manufacturer”, or have bpf 1.21 stamped on the bat by the manufacturer.
 All ASA logos must be clearly visible.
-In Divisions B and C, bats may also have either the “ASA 2000” approved logo or the “ASA Certified 2004” approved logo.
+In all divisions bats may also have either the “ASA 2000” approved logo or the “ASA Certified 2004” approved logo.
 If a player uses an unapproved bat and it is challenged and discovered by the opposing coach during play, the rules of MSCSA take effect.

 Prior to the start of all games, it is the responsibility of the home team’s coach to ensure that one new and one “in good shape” used ball are available.
 Both coaches should ensure that both balls match our league specifications, which are:

 At anytime during the game a ball is discovered not to match our league specifications, it should immediately be removed from the game and replaced by the home team with an appropriate ball.

 In all softball games the playing fields are erratic.
 There is always the possibility for your footwear to slide, especially if you are not wearing cleats.
 The outfield may still have dew on it.
 The infield may have soft dirt that gives way too easily – especially coming out of the batter’s box.
 All the bases may be moist.

 Tennis shoes should not be worn, especially outfielders, in a softball game or practice as they dramatically enhance the chances of knee and ankle injuries during play.
 Some form of rubberized cleats are recommended for play in the MSCSA League.

 Runners to Second or Third Base – Senior Men 65+ Divisions (This rule is suspended for the 2022 season due to elimination of run through lines).